PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 Gather/Transpose/Reshape cleanup, and 190-line attention pre-projection rank- lift remain intentionally unchanged under their recorded no-owner decisions.
 The next raw source-order implementation is the 245-line `_sanitize_probable_nhwc_axis_sensitive_ops` helper.
-Its only direct fixture currently fixes an explicit-NCHW no-op.
-Resume by inventorying every positive SPLIT/CONCATENATION/PACK/UNPACK axis repair, terminal output-adapter branch, constant copy-on-write case, both production positions, and the smallest sequential zero-SWAP real-model owner before deciding whether it has enough evidence for mechanical extraction; no broad conversion sweep is implied by this checkpoint.
+Its dedicated four-case characterization now fixes positive SPLIT/CONCATENATION/SLICE repair, shared- axis copy-on-write, unary/binary metadata propagation, terminal output-adapter insertion, and the explicit-NCHW no-op.
+FastestDet, SiNet, inference_ops15, and LINEA provide sequential zero-owner controls with process-tree SWAP zero, but positive production ownership has not been observed.
+Resume by checking the complete old/new AST, both production positions, the four-case owner/wrapper equivalence contract, and one of these fixed zero-owner artifacts before a mechanical extraction; no broad conversion sweep is implied by this checkpoint.